ciklum-digital/recipes/docs/development/angular/performance-cookbook/ssr.md

 }
 ```

-# Choosing pre-rendering strategy
+## Choosing pre-rendering strategy

 In-memory pre-rendering is preferable to use on physical machines with a large amount of RAM, and file pre-rendering is preferable to use on machines with a limited volume.

-We may have many implementations of different renderers, but they all have to follow a single contract:
+We may have many implementations of different pre-renderers, but they all have to follow a single contract:

 ```typescript
 export interface Prerenderer {